ThatConference/that-vercel-cli/readme.md

 ### Vercel Rate Limiting

-Vercel rate limit information can be found here, (https://vercel.com/docs/limits/overview#rate-limits)[https://vercel.com/docs/limits/overview#rate-limits].
+Vercel rate limit information can be found here, [https://vercel.com/docs/limits/overview#rate-limits](https://vercel.com/docs/limits/overview#rate-limits).
 Vercel doesn't explicitly list a limit for deployment deletes, but, through testing, it appears to be similar to Domain Deletion, which is 60 ever 60 seconds.
+It also seems a rate limit is activated after 200 deletes regardless of request rate 😞.

 To avoid hitting the limit the setting should be around:

 - `appConfig.vercel.fetchDeploymentLimit`: 30
 - `appConfig.vercel.deleteRequestDelay`: 1000
-- `appConfig.vercel.nextDeploymentFetchDelay`: 1000
+- `appConfig.vercel.nextDeploymentFetchDelay`: 3000

 ## Executing the script